foundry-rs/starknet-foundry/docs/src/snforge-advanced-features/conditional-compilation.md

 snforge test --features snforge_test_only
 ```

-If `snforge test` is run without features enabled, it won't execute the previous test or build any artifacts for the `MockContract`.
+If `snforge test` is run without features enabled, it won't build any artifacts for the `MockContract` and all tests that use this contract will fail.

 ## Functions

-Similarly, we can conditionally compile some functions created in the `tests` directory:
+Similarly, other parts of the code can also be conditionally compiled:

 ```rust
 #[cfg(feature: 'snforge_test_only')]